hellmelt/erlnode/README.md

 ```
 * yarn install
 ## How to use
-See the code in directory test.
+See the code in directory test, and the "public" methods in engine.js.

 ## Automatic tests
 ### Prerequisites